 - 4 tablespoons (½ stick) butter, melted

 - 1 teaspoon Italian seasoning

 - In a large pan with cover, heat 1 tablespoon of water and spinach over medium heat, covered, until wilted.
 Stir occasionally as needed to wilt all the leaves.
-Put spinach in a fine mesh strainer and push out all the liquid using the back of a spoon.
+Put spinach in a fine mesh strainer and press out excess liquid using the back of a spoon.
 Place on a cutting board and chop finely.
+Cool slightly.

-- In a large bowl, add spinach, Panko bread crumbs, Parmesan cheese, onion, eggs, butter, garlic powder, Italian seasoning, black pepper, and nutmeg.
-Stir until well combined.
+- In a large bowl, lightly beat eggs.
+Add panko, Parmesan cheese, onion, butter, garlic powder, Italian seasoning, black pepper, and nutmeg.
+Stir in spinach until well combined.

-- Roll into small, even balls (I use a 1 ½ tablespoon scoop) and place on prepared baking pan.
+- Roll into 32 small, evenly sized balls (I use a 1 ½ tablespoon scoop) and place on prepared baking pan.

-- Serve immediately or cool completely before storing in an airtight container in fridge.
+- Serve immediately or cool completely before storing in an airtight container in refrigerator or freezer.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.

 Changes I would make: None are necessary, but you could try them with a mix of kale and spinach.
 You could also try them with a pinch of red pepper flakes for a little spice.